 The Hyundai Courtesy Fleet is a free shuttle service on weekend days for visitors to Sculpture by the Sea with stops at Notts Avenue, Bondi and Tamarama Beach.
 The vehicles are family friendly with baby capsule and booster seats available to help you get from one end of the exhibition to the other.
 The shuttle service will operate from 10am to 5pm on Saturdays and Sundays during the exhibition.
 Click here for more information.

-To minimise the impact on local residents, event traffic changes including road closures and one way systems will be in place to try and minimise traffic congestion and free up parking for residents.
+To minimise the impact on local residents, there will be restricted access zones for vehicles.
 Special permits for parking in the streets that are closed to commuter traffic are being organised for residents living in those streets.
-An application will be sent to those residents shortly with instructions on how Waverley Council is making access to your street easier.
+An application will be sent to those residents with instructions on how Council is making access to your street easier for you.

 If you need to speak to someone throughout the event about a parking issue, contact Council’s Customer Service Centre between 8.30am–5pm, Monday – Friday, on 9369 8000.
 Outside these hours call the Parking Patrol Officers on 0414 369 801 or 0414 369 802.

 For the safety of the large crowds expected to visit the art exhibition, a number of road closures will be in place to manage large pedestrian movements around the coastal walk.

 Road closures in place from 7:30am until 6:30pm daily throughout the event from Thursday 20 October until Sunday 6 November:

 All closures will be manned by accredited traffic controllers to allow access for Emergency Services, local residents and authorised vehicles when required.